 The crystal must be connected to the analyzer by using an appropriate test fixture.
 In this case it has been used a board edge type SMA connector, soldered to a socket for plug-in the crystal; see Figure 2.
 The test port adapter is a short SMA to MCX adapter cable.

 It is essential that the analyzer is calibrated before each measurement.
 The open, short and load calibration loads must be connected to the end of the test port extension cable.
 In addition, it will be convenient performing frequency calibration for the best accuracy on resonance frequency measurements.
 Please refer to the user’s manual on how to carry out the steps for calibration.

 The procedure for the determination of the circuit model is the following:

-The value of the series resonant frequency is transferred to the frequency in Single Frequency mode and to the center frequency in the sweep modes; e.g. Scalar Chart or Smith Chart modes.
+The value of the series resonant frequency is transferred to the frequency in Single Frequency mode and to the centre frequency in the sweep modes, e.g. Scalar Chart or Smith Chart modes.
 This allows graphically examining the characteristics at the resonant frequency; see Figure 4, Figure 5 and Figure 6.

 Note that it is important setting the automatic scale for the correct display of the impedance characteristics in the Scalar Chart mode.

 Figure 4, Crystal impedance values at resonant frequency in Single Frequency mode

 Figure 5, Crystal impedance characteristics at resonant frequency

 Figure 6, Crystal impedance characteristics at resonant frequency